-Senior debt is comprised of fixed bonds credit enhanced by the European Investment Bank through the Project Bond Credit Enhancement Instrument (PBCE) and carries an interest rate of 5.50% per annum.
+Senior debt is comprised of fixed bonds credit enhanced by the European Investment Bank through the Project Bond Credit Enhancement Instrument (PBCE) and carries an interest rate of 5.50 % per annum.
 All of the senior debt and related interest rate derivatives is serviced on a six monthly basis and is expected to amortise over the life of the project through to November 2032.
-At 31 March 2015, the total carrying value of senior debt amounted to £330,611k (2014: £nil).
+At 31 March 2016, the total carrying value of senior debt amounted to £321,469k (2015: £330,611k).
+Cover ratios are managed by way of calculating any impact shareholder distributions may have on ratios prior to any distribution taking place.
+At present, no distributions to shareholders are being made due to being in financial lockup.

 Subordinated debt has been issued to the Group's intermediate undertaking, GYMOIL and carries a fixed rate coupon.
-At 31 March 2015 the total principal value of the subordinated debt outstanding amounted to £46,072k (2014: £nil).
+At 31 March 2016 the total principal value of the subordinated debt outstanding amounted to £45,592k (2015: £46,072k).

-Ordinary equity share capital issued during the year amounted to £51k (2014: £1).
+Ordinary equity share capital issued during the year amounted to £nil (2015: £51k).